iccaving/icccsite/content/wiki/Gear Specific Guides/FirstAid.md

 Type: wiki

-<http://www.oucc.org.uk/procs/proc12/medic.htm> - OUCC Expo First Aid
-short guide from Proc 12 \~1986

 The main concept of our idea for caving First Aid for 2007 revolves around the idea of a two-tier deployment.
-The club will maintain 4 small first-aid kits for the leaders to carry in their SRT sacs, and a bright yellow Tacklesac (with two 6.4L Daren drums inside) will be kept in the minibus for use as 'second aid'.
+The club will maintain six small first-aid kits for the leaders to carry in their SRT sacs, and a bright yellow Tacklesac (with two 6.4L Daren drums inside) will be kept in the minibus for use as 'second aid'.

 ------------------------------------------------------------------------